EdgarOceanic/tutorial/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy on Firebase

+If you wanna make a deployment just run `ng build --prod` with the configuration which you want and then go to `https://tutorial-angular-ad3e6.firebaseapp.com/`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).